scaleoutsystems/fedn/docs/deployment.rst

       -f config/combiner-settings.override.yaml \
       up -d combiner

 Optional: Repeat this step for any number of additional combiner nodes.
-Make sure to provide unique names for the two combiners, and update extra hosts for the reducer.
+Make sure to provide unique names for each combiners in the FEDn network, and update extra hosts for the reducer.

 .. warning::